 🔥 Expert Insights to Position Your Site For Sale

 There are several ways to position your site for sale for maximum value.
-There are the obvious tips for positioning your site, but these are my insights I’ve found to provide the maximum ROI for your time.
+There are obvious tips for positioning your site, but these are the insights I’ve found to provide the maximum ROI for your time.

 ✔️ Leave upside for the new buyer